dimitarpg13/agentic_architectures_and_design_patterns/notebooks/multi_agent_comm_via_mcp/coordinator_specialized_workers_mcp_design_patterns.md

-# Multi-Agent System with MCP (Model Context Protocol) - Architecture Documentation
+# Design Patterns for an Agent Coordinator Communicating With Specialized Worker Agents via MCP - Architecture Documentation

-This document provides comprehensive UML diagrams and flowcharts describing the architecture and workflow of the Multi-Agent System using Model Context Protocol (MCP) for inter-agent communication, resource sharing, and workflow orchestration.
+This document provides comprehensive UML diagrams and flowcharts describing the architecture and workflow of the Multi-Agent System of a Coordinator and Specialized Workers using Model Context Protocol (MCP) for inter-agent communication, resource sharing, and workflow orchestration.

 ---